Starcounter-Jack/JSON-Patch/README.md

 - `tree` The object that is supposed to be patched.
 - `existingPath` the path `operation` points to.

+## Overwriting and `move` Operation

+When the target of the move operation already exists, it is cached, deep cloned and returned as `removed` in `OperationResult`.

 ## `undefined`s (JS to JSON projection)

 As `undefined` type does not exist in JSON, it's also not a valid value of JSON Patch operation.
 Therefore `jsonpatch` will not generate JSON Patches that sets anything to `undefined`.